 Magento 2 has specific technology requirements.
 You can have a look at them here.
 I would mention only two: 2G of RAM at minimum and SSD (solid state disk).
 You can not expect decent speed if you don’t meet either one of those two criteria.

-Choose any Servebolt Magento 2 plan, or as much RAM, CPU and SSD space as you can afford on other hosts.
+Choose any Servebolt fast Magento 2 hosting plan, or as much RAM, CPU and SSD space as you can afford on other hosts.
 Do not go cheap on hosting.

 3. Turn Caching On